HedgeDocs/HedgeDocs.github.io/docs/guides/hedgehog-engine/blueblur/levels/importing-terrain.md

 Be sure to also turn on the following options under "Materials":

 - Generate materials
-- Copy and convert materials"
+- Copy and convert materials
 - Force tags from Source 3D models' material names as submesh layer

-In the end, you should have a similar setup to this:
+In the end, you should have something similar to this:

 ![HedgehogConverter settings](assets/importing-terrain/hedgehog_converter_window.png)

-Next, click <code style="color: red;">"Convert"</code> button and just wait.

-After converting, go to your level's directory and extract any .ar archive using HedgeArcPack.
-After that, extract archives from original level in bb or bb2.cpk/Packed/ folder.
+Next, click `Convert` button and wait.
+Once that's done, go to your level's directory and extract any .ar archive using HedgeArcPack.
+After that, extract archives from the original level in bb or bb2.cpk/Packed/ folder.
 I'll be using ghz200 stage.
 Take <code style="color: green;">ghz200_Direct01.light</code> and drop this file in your level's archive and pack it.
 Next, you'll need to unpack the # file which is localed in the root of cpk.
 In my case, it is <code style="color: green;">#ghz200.ar.00</code>.
 Unpack it, and open <code style="color: green;">"Terrain.stg.xml"</code>, find DataName, paste your light file's name without the extension and save it.